google/FluidNet/README.md

 Note: the first time the data is loaded from the manta output, it is cached to the torch/data/ directory.
 So if you need to reload new data (because you altered the dataset) then delete the cache files (`torch/data/*.bin`).

-Warning: We use a 12GB card for training (Titan X).
-The 32 batch size used on the 3D model requires only 4.5GB during training but at startup libcudnn allocates huge temporary tensors during the first FPROP.
-We have seen OS crashes using cudnn when trying to allocate too much memory (i.e. when the batch size is too large).
-This is a cudnn / driver bug.

 **RUNNING THE REAL-TIME DEMO**

 For 2D models only!
 To run the interactive demo firstly compile LuaGL: